0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/07_Auto_Scaling/README.md

 In the `Auto Scalign Group` configuration is where you specify how AWS should handle your setup.
 You cna speficy the minimum ammount of server and the maximum allwoed, you cna specify how the healt of a server should be monitored, how many AZ do you want to use etc.

-The `Auto Scalign Group` is the one responsabile to spin a new EC2 server if a server is not reachable, or the app that should be run on the server is not respondign anymore becasue maybe it crashed.
-If that happens, the `Auto Scalign Group` will spinn more EC2 instances to preserve the minimum ammount of server that we specifyed in the configuration.
+The `Auto Scalign Group` is the one responsabile to spin a new EC2 server if a server is not reachable, or the app that should be running on the server is not respondign anymore becasue of a crash crashed.
+If that happens, the `Auto Scalign Group` will spinn more EC2 instances to preserve the minimum healty ammount of server that we specifyed in the configuration.

-But to work the `Auto Scalign Group` needs to know how to configure the EC2 servers, and this is where the `Launh Configuration` comes to play.
+But for this to work, the `Auto Scalign Group` needs to know how to configure the EC2 servers, and this is where the `Launh Configuration` comes to play.

 # Launh Configuration brake down

 An `Auto Scaling Group` can't exists wihout a `Launh Configuration`, thus the later needs to come first.
-In this section is where you create a configuration that will be used by `Auto Scaling Group` to create new EC2 instances.
+In this section you create a configuration that will be used by the `Auto Scaling Group` to create new EC2 instances.
 The prcoess of creating a `Launh Configuration` is very similar to when you Launch a new EC2 Instance.
-With the difference that you have to name the `Launh Configuration` etc. You get to specify the following:
+With the difference that you have to name the `Launh Configuration` etc. This are the steps that you get to configure:

 1. Choose AMI
 1. Choose Instance Type